 John Forrester, PM (IRIS) presenting Federal Health Architecture’s structured process for analyzing and presenting opportunities for federal, state, local, tribal and private health participants to engage and streamline information exchange criteria.
 [Photo: Eric Larson]

-As usual, IRIS was at the center of the action in supporting the Federal Health Architecture program at the HIMSS 2016 Annual Conference & Exhibition held in Las Vegas, Nevada, February 29th thru March 4th, 2016, as it has for the past 10 years.
-This year the Substance Abuse and Mental Health Services Administration (SAMHSA) was a primary presenter in the FHA Interoperability Showcase.
+The IRIS team was at it again this year supporting the Federal Health Architecture program at the HIMSS 2016 Annual Conference & Exhibition held in Las Vegas, Nevada, February 29th thru March 4th, 2016.
+This HIMSS was especially momentous for the team as it marked our 10th year coordinating the FHA Interoperability Showcase.

 Recent security breaches instigated by hackers targeting the healthcare industry, particularly health insurance providers, are focusing our attention on the range of challenges faced in the securing of confidential patient data.